DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/best-practice/mysql-pt-archiver.md

     --where "1=1"
     ```

-1. 批量插入失败
+1. Bulk insert failure

-    - 当使用了--bulk-insert 的时候，出现失败的情况。
+   - When using the `--bulk-insert` option, failures may occur during bulk insertion.

         ```mysql
         pt-archiver \